Wladyslaw Szpilman in Warsaw

 As soon as August 21, 1943, Wladyslaw Szpilman had to change his hiding area for the last time over the next one and half a year, limited to three buildings, in front of each other, at Aleja Niepodległości (Avenue of Independence).
 The avenue of 5 kilometers in length, was put on the city plan Warsaw as far back as the 1930s as Wlodarzewska at that time.
 Helena Lewicka, a woman, who took Szpilman’s story to heart, accommodated the escapee in her flat at Aleja Niepodległości 227/233.
 The dwelling-house was put in use in 1929 and the area was now characterized as the heart of the ‘German’ Warsaw.

 Water Filter Station (rebuilt after the war) to the West used to supply Warsaw with drinking water since the 1880s.
-The whole military quarter, ‘WOJSKOWA SZKOŁA INŻYNIERII’ (Military School of engineering, most of the erections survived the war), was just across the street to the North and included dwellings, educational buildings, and the offices.
+The whole military quarter, ‘WOJSKOWA SZKOŁA INŻYNIERII’ (Military School of engineering, most of the erections survived the war), was just across the street to the North and included dwellings, educational buildings, and offices.
 ‘POLITECHNIKA WARSZAWSKA’ (Warsaw University of Technology, next to Szpilman’s first shelter at Noakowskiego 10) was visible across the street to the North-East direction.
 In wider geographic terms, after half a year of hiding in the southern part of Warsaw, the refugee pianist completed a kind of a circle.

-Wladyslaw Szpilman was fated to spend almost a year in a row within a spacious room on the fourth floor the tenement house at Aleja Niepodległości 227/233.
+Wladyslaw Szpilman was fated to spend almost a year in a row within a spacious room on the fourth floor of the tenement house at Aleja Niepodległości 227/233.
 He had a survival minimum in his possession, including a gas stove and electricity, yet without a water tap inside the premise, which forced the refugee to conduct short outings to the hall.
 The window faced Aleja Niepodległości and the unfinished building of ‘SZPITAL OKRĘGOWY IM.
 MARSZAŁKA JÓZEFA PIŁSUDSKIEGO’ (District Hospital named after Josef Pilsudski) across the avenue.
 In great contrast to the aggressive population at Pulawska 83, the new neighbors were mostly from the intelligentsia, including the members of the Resistant movement, who were rarely at home.
 The long days and months of 1943-1944 used to come and go and Wladyslaw was now fully indebted to a host, who used to visit the flat once a week with news and basic supplies.
-The other day she took a doctor with, who diagnosed Szpilman with cystitis.
+The other day she took a doctor, who diagnosed Szpilman with cystitis.
 The secret roomer was now on diet and used to spent his time reading and learning English.

 Helena Lewicka had become Szpilman’s window to the world, with the news on the Fall of Mussolini (Summer 1943) and later on the opening of the second front in Europe (June 1944).
 More than that, as soon as in July 1944 the sheltered pianist used to have the sense of hearing the distant roars of the Soviet advance to the East of Warsaw.
 The Germans launched leaving their permanent places, lofty perch since 1939, and the gigantic building of the hospital across the street was now also abandoned.
 On August 1, on the very first day of the Warsaw Uprising, Helena Lewicka persuaded Szpilman to leave the place, yet he once again refused and would spend the next two weeks in breathless expectation.
 During the days of August, Aleja Niepodległości witnessed the dramatic sceneries as the surrounding area was steadily put on fire, block after block.
 Finally, Wladyslaw had no other option than to leave his hiding place after the Germans dishoused all the residents and set the low floors on fire.
 Once Frightened by the perspective of being caught or burned alive, Szpilman took a handful of sleeping pills, which failed to kill him and he finally left the building.
 Subsequent to the two next weeks hiding within an abandoned hospital building, the refugee would once again accommodate Aleja Niepodległości 227/233 as soon as August 30, 1944.
 Szpilman would spend another three months hiding inside some abandoned apartment and later the attic.